bbrtj/pascal-pn/README.md

   o+#2#o*#3#va
 ```

-The idea is that it unambigously describes the calculation:
+The idea is that it unambigously describes the stack:
 - stack items are separated by a `#` (hash) character, which should be less error prone than a space character
 - any stack item prefixed with a `o` character is an operation
 - any stack item prefixed with a `v` character is a variable